testtestProblem/UWP_extention/README.md

 # Why need UWP extention
 Universal Windows Platform (UWP).
-It has delicate UI by using XAML.
+It has delicate UI by XAML.
 But it can not support a lot of WIN32 function.
 That is why we need UWP extention to unlimited it ability.

 # Project describe
 * Paltform: visual studio 2019